unleashit/Universal-React-Redux-Node-Postgres-Portfolio/README.md

 Once you clone the project, you should first run `npm install` to download dependencies.
 Next run `npm run build` to run the build process and produce the public (dist) folder.

 ### Database
-In order to actually run the project you need to create a database (see Sequelize docs for DB options) and a configuration file.
-For the config file, make a new directory called "config" under "server" and add a file called config.json.
-Here's the boiler plate which you can fill in with your credentials:
+In order to actually run the project you need to create a database (see Sequelize docs for DB options) and two configuration files.
+For datatabase credentials, make add a file called DBconfig.json in the root.
+Here's the boiler plate which you can fill in with your details:

 ```
 {